microsoft/dotnet/Documentation/compatibility/dbparameter_precision-and-dbparameter_scale-are-now-public-virtual-members.md

 When re-building an ADO.NET database provider, these differences will require the 'override' keyword to be applied to the Precision and Scale properties.
-This is only needed when re-building the components; exisiting binaries will continue to work.
+This is only needed when re-building the components; existing binaries will continue to work.

 ### Affected APIs